atteneder/glTFast/Documentation~/glTFast.md

 Depending on the Unity version and render pipeline in use, different shader graphs or shaders will be used.

-- `glTF-generic` shader graph for the Universal render pipe 12 or newer and for High-Definition render pipe 10 or newer
+- `glTF-generic` shader graph for
+  - Universal render pipe 12 or newer
+  - High-Definition render pipe 10 or newer
+  - Built-In render pipe *if* the Shader Graph package 12 or newer is installed
 - Shader graphs in folder `Runtime/Shader/Legacy` for older Universal / High-Definition render pipe versions
 - Shaders in folder `Runtime/Shader/Built-In` for the built-in render pipeline

+If you're using the Built-In render pipe along Shader Graph 12 or newer and want to enforce usage of the shaders in `Runtime/Shader/Built-In`, add `GLTFAST_FORCE_BUILTIN_SHADERS` to the list of scripting define symbols in the project settings.

 ### Readable Mesh Data